 I went to Croatia between April 24th and 27th 2019.
 I had two days for Aoudad, one for Balkan Chamois and one morning for Mouflon.

-I flew from Basel into Split, where I was welcomed by Stjepan „Miro“ Olujić.
+I flew with my daughter and a friend of hers from Basel into Split, where we were welcomed by Stjepan „Miro“ Olujić.

 Miro is responsible for the introduction of Aoudad in Croatia.
 He broad this North African species to Mosor 30 years ago, where he holds the hunting concession for the area (12.000 ha).
 Naturally he is very knowledgeable about wildlife in his area and very open to guide not only hunters, but also mammal watchers.
 I stayed in an apartment in Gata, a village at the base of Mosor.
 From the building you are able to see Aoudad in the mountains (highest point at ca. 1300 m asl).
 It takes you 3/4 h from the airport to reach Gata.